 Statistical analysis

 The independent t-test was applied to compare the mean scores of the factors on the basis of these variables: Sex (M/F); single (yes/no living together (yes/no).
-One-Way ANOVA followed by Bonferroni’s test for post-hoc was used to assess the comparisons of body mass index (BMI) categories.
+One-way analysis of variance followed by Bonferroni’s test for post-hoc was used to assess the comparisons of body mass index (BMI) categories.
 The 2 analysis was used to compare categorical variables.
-All statistics were carried out by the Statistical Package for Social Sciences (SPSS), version 22[36].
+All statistics were carried out by the Statistical Package for Social Sciences (SPSS), version 22 (Armonk, NY, United States)[36].

 RESULTS